binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 comma: \2C, back slash: \5C

-Respect and implement the principle of [least privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege) as discussed in the generic injection countermeasures.
+Respect and implement the principle of [least privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege), as discussed in the generic injection countermeasures.
 Do not use administrative bind accounts in your execution environment, and apply the least privileges to the domain user service account.

 The framework and/or libraries you use to interact with LDAP servers should sanitise untrusted data and not allow application code to directly interact with LDAP servers.